When is AOC 2019?

 Early Registration: $20

-*Because of limited dorm space and housing, only one non-participating adult may register per family.
+Because of limited space, only one nonparticipating adult may register per family.
 See the “May I Bring Visitors?” section below for more information.

 How should I prepare for camp?

 If you are not regularly playing your instrument, begin getting in musical shape as soon as your application is accepted.
 Much of the weekend is spent in rehearsal, and you will need physical endurance to last through the rehearsals well as to play your best at the concert.
 Get your embouchure or bowing arm in shape through lots of practice before the weekend.

 Orchestra camp will also be more enjoyable the better you know the music.
 Please do take the time to practice, write in fingerings, and work on tricky parts before camp.